gpapaz/Sonarr/readme.md

 * Manual search so you can pick any release or to see why a release was not downloaded automatically
 * Fully configurable episode renaming
 * Full integration with SABNzbd and NzbGet
-* Full integration with XBMC, Plex (notification, library update, metadata)
+* Full integration with Kodi/XBMC, Plex (notification, library update, metadata)
 * Full support for specials and multi-episode releases
 * And a beautiful UI